Strongly anharmonic flux-tunable transmon based on InAs-Al 2D heterostructure

-\textit{System.} We investigate the flux-tunable gatemon qubits on an InAs quantum well (QW) proximitized by epitaxial Aluminum (epi-Al) \cite{mayer_superconducting_2019, mayer_gate_2020} at the $\Phi = 0.5 \Phi_0$ flux sweet spot.
-The qubit design is the same as a split Cooper pair box \cite{nakamura_coherent_1999}, except for the JJs being super-semi JJs.
-For simplicity we model the super-semi JJs with their effective number of channel N and a characteristic channel transparency $T$.
+\textit{System.} We investigate the anharmonic flux-tunable transmon qubits on an InAs quantum well (QW) proximitized by epitaxial Aluminum (epi-Al) \cite{mayer_superconducting_2019, mayer_gate_2020} at the $\Phi = 0.5 \Phi_0$ flux sweet spot.
+For simplicity we model the weak link JJs with their effective number of channel N and a characteristic channel transparency $T$.
 We will discuss more about the models of the JJ conduction in figure~\ref{fig:Fig_3}.
-The SQUID loop formed by two super-semi JJs is shunted by a capacitance C in between the superconducting island and the ground.
+The SQUID loop formed by two weak link JJs is shunted by a capacitance C in between the superconducting island and the ground.
 The qubit potential is tuned by the applied magnetic flux $\Phi$ in the SQUID loop \cite{jaklevic_quantum_1964}.
 We denote the phase across the first JJ as $\varphi$ and the phase of the second JJ is $2\pi \Phi/\Phi_{0} - \varphi$.
 As seen in figure~\ref{fig:Fig_1}a, the superconducting island is subject to voltage fluctuations modeled by a capacitively coupled electrode with an offset voltage $V_{\textrm{g}}$, which is equivalent to an offset charge of $n_{\textrm{g}} = C_{\textrm{g}}V_{\textrm{g}}/2e$ \cite{nakamura_coherent_1999}.
 The Hamiltonian of the qubit is given by the sum of the charging energy and the Josephson energy $U(\varphi)$:

 where $n$ and $\varphi$ are the number of the Cooper pairs and the phase operators, satisfying the commutator $[n,\varphi] = i$.
 The Josephson energy has a simple structure for the tunnel junctions, $U_J(\varphi) = E_J(1-\cos\varphi)$.
-In a transmon with conventional JJs, the same scale determines the barrier height, the curvature and quartic terms at the potential minimum, resulting in competition between transmon sensitivity to charge noise and anharmonicity.
+In a transmon with conventional AlOx JJs, the same scale determines the barrier height, the curvature and quartic terms at the potential minimum, resulting in competition between transmon sensitivity to charge noise and anharmonicity.

 The current transport in a JJ with a semiconducting weak link is enabled by Andreev Bounds States (ABSs) formed by conduction channels in the weak link \cite{beenakker_universal_1991}.
 When the JJ has a superconducting phase bias $\varphi$, the energy of an ABS is given by